 Should you have any problems with your tenkara rod, take a look at the rod troubleshooting page for easy solutions to common problems.

-Casting with tenkara is very intuitive, you will get it after just a few casts.
+Casting with tenkara is very intuitive for any angler, you will get it after just a few casts.
 The basic concept is that you will move your rod tip back quickly, stop at the vertical position (12 o'clock) to throw the line back and make the rod flex.
 And, then move the rod tip forward, stopping at roughly 10 o'clock in front of you. making your line move forward and the fly hit the target.
 Having an index finger on top of the handle helps stop at the vertical position more naturally and improves accuracy.
-Watch the video below for more information on how to cast with tenkara.
+Watch the video below for more information on casting with tenkara.

-Casting with tenkara is not difficult.
+Casting with tenkara rods is not difficult.
 In fact, we find it to be a very intuitive thing to do.
-Learn how to cast tenkara in this video with Daniel Galhardo.
-Remember to...
+Learn how to cast tenkara rods in this video with Daniel Galhardo....

 Tenkara places more emphasis on technique rather than gear.
 One way to simplify is to reduce the number of fly choices and try different techniques.
 In Japan I’ve...